haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 <a class="prompt prompt-info"> Inspect the plots.
 Which of the score components correlates best with the quality of the models?
 </a>

 Depending on the docking models, there could be a set of unclustered models.
-It will be explisitely shown in `report.html` as 'other'.
+It will be explicitly shown in `report.html` as 'other'.
 You can see the origins of these models in `traceback/traceback.tsv`.

 ### Visualisation of the docking models